arpitbbhayani/articles/blogs/string-interning.md

 }
 ```

-The function flow also ensures that the two references (one for key and other for value) made while holding them in the dictionary are not counted as reference made to the object.
+The function flow also ensures that the two references (one for key and the other for value) made while holding them in the dictionary are not counted as a reference made to the object.

 ### Cleanup of Interned Strings